Search Our Plants

 Planting & Growing

 Ozark Sundrops will grow to be about 8 inches tall at maturity, with a spread of 16 inches.
 When grown in masses or used as a bedding plant, individual plants should be spaced approximately 12 inches apart.
 Its foliage tends to remain low and dense right to the ground.
 It grows at a medium rate, and under ideal conditions can be expected to live for approximately 10 years.
+As an herbaceous perennial, this plant will usually die back to the crown each winter, and will regrow from the base each spring.
+Be careful not to disturb the crown in late winter when it may not be readily seen!

 This plant should only be grown in full sunlight.
 It prefers dry to average moisture levels with very well-drained soil, and will often die in standing water.
 It is considered to be drought-tolerant, and thus makes an ideal choice for a low-water garden or xeriscape application.
 It is not particular as to soil pH, but grows best in sandy soils.
 It is somewhat tolerant of urban pollution.
 This species is native to parts of North America.